Sue: I like this one already. We’re on location and it’s got a Land Rover in it.

-As Jo and the Brigadier head for Llanfairfach, the Doctor arrives on Metebelis 3.
-And then Sue jumps out of her skin.
+While Jo and the Brigadier head for Llanfairfach, the Doctor buggers off to Metebelis 3.
+And that’s when Sue jumps out of her skin.
 I think it’s the first time the classic series has ever given her a genuine fright.
 And all it took was a rubber tentacle.

 Sue: What the hell was that?

-When Jo arrives at the Wholeweal community (affectionately known as the Nuthutch), she immediately embarrasses herself in front of the same professor she dearly wanted to impress.
+When Jo arrives at the Wholeweal community (affectionately known as the Nuthutch), she embarrasses herself in front of the professor she wanted to impress.

 Nicol: How can she not know what the professor looks like?
-She said she was a big fan of his, and she was reading a newspaper story about him five minutes ago.
+I thought she said she was a big fan of his?
+And she was only reading a newspaper story about him five minutes ago.
 That’s a bit silly.

 Sue: Funny, though.

-Meanwhile, the Doctor is having a torrid time on Metebelis 3…
+Meanwhile the Doctor is having a torrid time of it on Metebelis 3.

 Sue: Why did the Doctor want to come here in the first place?
 It’s a nightmare!
 Maybe he’s landed on Metebelis 2 by mistake?
 You know what he’s like.

-Nicol: It’s turned into Honey, I Shrunk the Kids, now.
+Nicol: It’s turned into Honey, I Shrunk the Kids.

 Back on Earth, Professor Jones is talking about alternative energy sources, wind turbines, heat-pumps and sustainability.
-This is right up Sue and Nicol’s street.
+In short, this is right up Sue and Nicol’s street.

-Sue: This is well ahead of its time.
-A lot of the technology he is talking about here is still cutting-edge today.
+Sue: This is years ahead of its time.
+A lot of the technology he’s talking about here is still cutting-edge today.

 Nicol: Is this why you wanted me to watch this episode?

-Me: Yes, you are our renewable energy adviser this week.
+Me: Yes, you’re our renewable energy adviser this week.

-Nicol currently works for a company that specialises in green energy, and wind power in particular, and I thought she could bring a professional perspective to the table.
+Nicol is currently working for a company that specialises in green energy, and I thought she could bring her professional perspective to the table.

-Nicol: He’s a bit of a hypocrite, this professor.
-He keeps harping on about saving the planet and yet the lights are still on in the hallway when nobody is using it.
-And he’s decorated the place with carnival lights, which can’t be very energy efficient.
+Nicol: He’s a hypocrite, this professor.
+He says he wants to save the planet, but the lights are still on in the hall when no one’s using it.
+He’s decorated the place with carnival lights, too, which can’t be very energy efficient.

 Sue: He left a record player on when no one was listening to it, too.

-The Doctor finally escapes from the living hell that is Metebelis 3, and he arrives back at UNIT HQ just in time to answer the phone.
-“I”ll speak to anyone!” he cries, which results in Sue and Nicol laughing like drains.
+The Doctor finally escapes from the living hell that is Metebelis 3, and returns to UNIT HQ just in time to answer the phone.
+“I’ll speak to anyone!” he cries.

-Sue: I bet he won’t go back there in a hurry!
+Sue: (Laughing) He won’t be going back there in a hurry!

 Sue: Is it a new Master?

-Sue: Do we get a new Master in this one?
+Sue: Do we get a new Master?
 Have they recast the part?

-And then Stevens places a pair of expensive looking headphones over his ears.
+Stevens places some expensive-looking headphones over his ears.

 Nicol: That’s a nice pair of Dr Dre Monster Beats he’s got there.

-Sue: You know, this is vaguely familiar.
-Then again, everything nasty or bad in science fiction is green, so I can’t be 100 per cent sure.
+Sue: This is vaguely familiar.
+Then again, everything nasty or bad in science fiction tends to be green, so I can’t be 100 per cent sure.

-Jo and a miner named Burt decide to help Dai but, thanks to a saboteur, they are sent hurtling to their deaths as Talfryn Thomas looks on in horror.
+Jo teams up with a miner named Burt, however, thanks to a saboteur, they’re sent hurtling to their deaths as Talfryn Thomas looks on.

 Sue: That was pretty good.
 Let’s watch another one.

 Me: It’s Valentine’s Day.
-Wouldn’t you prefer a nice romantic comedy instead?
+Wouldn’t you prefer a romantic comedy instead?

 Sue: Sod that.
-Put some Doctor Who on.top
+Put some Doctor Who on.

 The Doctor arrives at the mine just in time to discover Jo’s plight.

-The Doctor jams a metal bar into the workings of the lift instead.
+The Doctor jams a metal bar into its workings instead.

-Sue: That should have taken his arm off.
+Sue: That would have taken his arm off in real life.

-As Elgin, Global Chemicals’ PR man, becomes increasingly suspicious of the company he now works for, the penny finally drops for Sue as well.
+As Global Chemicals’ PR man becomes increasingly suspicious of the company he keeps, the penny finally drops for Sue too.

 Me: Finally!
 I was beginning to worry that you weren’t going to recognise him.
 It’s Tony Adams.
 He played Adam Chance.